selkovjr/dechrom/README.md

 <img src="doc/images/target.jpeg" width="220">

-The small size of a target like this is said to present problems at wide angles due to the proximity of the lens and the associated parallax.
+The small size of a target like this is believed to present problems at wide angles due to the proximity of the lens and the associated parallax.
 At my camera's widest setting, I had to shoot this 1m-wide target from about 70 centimeters in order to fill the frame.
 Lens calibration experts recommend the minimal object distance on the order of 10 meters.
-I interpret this recommendation as applicable to full-size sensors and lenses used by the experts, and I have found no indications of parallax shooting this target with Fuji HS50EXR, whose sensor (6.4 × 4.8 mm) must be one of the smallest you'll find in any camera.
+I interpret this recommendation as applicable to full-size sensors and lenses used by the experts, and I have found no indications of parallax in the images of this target made with Fuji HS50EXR, whose sensor (6.4 × 4.8 mm) must be one of the smallest to be found in any camera.
 If the problem exists, it is likely of smaller magnitude than the chromatic aberration problem we're solving.

-At any rate, what really matters is that the scene you use for calibration is filled with prominent high-contrast features that will not be easily overcome with noise.
-The target I chose satisfies this requirement, but many other types, such as buildings, will also work.
+At any rate, what really matters is that the scene used for calibration is populated by prominent high-contrast features that cannot be easily overcome with noise.
+The target I use satisfies this requirement, but many other types, such as building façades, will also work.

 ### 1. Toss a coin